Health-RI/The-FAIR-Metroline/pages/metroline_steps/obtain_informed_consent.md

 ## How to
 IC is an essential component for collecting and reusing data.
 To ensure an IC complies to laws and regulations it has to be checked.
 Research that falls under the WMO must undergo a review by an accredited Medical Research Ethics Committees (MREC) or the Central Committee on Research Involving Human Subjects (CCMO).
 Non-WMO studies should be reviewed by an ethical committee, such as an MREC.
 Research is not allowed to start without a positive decision of the appropriate reviewing committee.

-If your study is subject to the WMO go to [Step 1](#step-1---study-is-subject-to-wmo) and for a non-WMO study go to [Step 2](#step-2---study-is-not-subject-to-wmo).
-[Step 3](#step-3---additional-fair-consideration) describes additional paragraphs relevant for FAIR, which you should consider for your ICF and SIS.
-In [Step 4](#step-4---special-cases), issues you may encounter in specific cases are highlighted, for example, when you’re setting up a cohort study.
+If your study is subject to the WMO go to [Step 1](#step-1---follow-wmo-informed-consent-requirements-for-data-reuse) and for a non-WMO study go to [Step 2](#step-2---follow-non-wmo-informed-consent-requirements-for-data-reuse).
+[Step 3](#step-3---address-additional-fair-consent-requirements-for-data-sharing-linkage-and-retention
+) describes additional paragraphs relevant for FAIR, which you should consider for your ICF and SIS.
+In [Step 4](#step-4---address-special-consent-considerations-for-cohorts-deceased-participants-and-other-cases
+), issues you may encounter in specific cases are highlighted, for example, when you’re setting up a cohort study.

 {% include info-box.html type="warning" text="
 While this guidance aims to provide up-to-date and accurate information, you should always check with your local privacy and legal specialists!
 Also, where examples are provided, always check the actual templates to ensure you have the most up-to-date information.
 "%}

-### Step 1 - Study is subject to WMO
+### Step 1 - Follow WMO informed consent requirements for data reuse
 The CCMO has published SIS models for both adults and children and **strongly** recommends their usage.
 The models are available in both [English](https://english.ccmo.nl/investigators/standard-research-file-for-research-subject-to-the-dutch-wmo-act/e-information-research-subjects/e1-e2.-information-sheet-and-consent-form-research-subjects) and [Dutch](https://www.ccmo.nl/onderzoekers/standaardonderzoeksdossier/e-informatie-onderzoeksdeelnemers/e1-informatiebrief-en-toestemmingsformulier-onderzoeksdeelnemers).
 The MREC/CCMO reviewing committee only assesses the Dutch SIS and ICF.
 However, if a participant who is not adequately fluent in Dutch is asked to participate in a study, the information must be provided in a language the participant is proficient in.

 **Subject Information Sheet (SIS)**